briansimiyuj/doctor-appointment-app/README.md

   - Format schedule data for display

   1. Get schedule data from ScheduleContext
-  2. Create a state variable for isChanged and set it to false
-  3. Create a state variable for tempSchedule and set it to the schedule data from ScheduleContext
+  2. Create a state variable for tempSchedule and set it to the schedule data from ScheduleContext
-  4. Create a function to update the status of a slot
+  3. Create a function to update the status of a slot
       a.
 It takes event, date and slotIndex as parameters
       b.
 It updates the status of the slot in the tempSchedule object
       c.
 It sets isChanged to true if the status of the slot has changed

-  5. Create a function to save the schedule
+  4. Create a function to save the schedule

 ### Schedule Slots Component